Lagerstroemia indica ‘Acomi’

 Crape myrtle is a native of China, Korea, Japan, and India, widely cultivated as a dramatic landscape planting in suitable climates throughout the world.

 Identification: These plants blur the distinction between tree and shrub, at 10-30' (3-9.1 m) in height, with multiple, spreading stems.
 Some cultivars are much smaller, as small as 18" (45 cm).
 Bark is smooth, mottled, and pinkish-gray, peeling to reveal cinnamon-colored new bark.
 It sheds each year.
 Leaves are pinnate, 1-2½" (2.5-7.1 cm) long, opposite or whorled, and elliptic, oblong, or obovate.
 They are dark green, turning mostly yellow in the fall.
 Flowers occur in large, attractive panicles.
 This cultivar is white; others are red, pink, mauve or purple.
 Flowers appear from July to September.
 Fruits are brown, oval or round, and less than ½" (1.3 cm) around.

-Lagerstroemia indica at the University of Florida Environmental Horticulture site (PDF)
+The University of Florida Environmental Horticulture site (Lagerstroemia indica) (PDF)

-Lagerstroemia indica at the Virginia Tech Department of Forest Resources and Environmental Conservation
+The Virginia Tech Department of Forest Resources and Environmental Conservation (Lagerstroemia indica)

 Range: Zones 7-9: